parsampsh/adminx/doc/02_lang.md

 # Frontend language customization
 You can customize the language of admin panel.

-This is too easy.
-You only need to use `set_word` method.
+This is so easy.
+You just need to use `set_word` method.

 For example: